lyndonpanton/PhoneMenu/README.md

 > 4. Open the file in your preferred browser

 ### How To Use
+- Dialler
+	- Use dialler pad to enter a number
+	- Use call icon to be redirected to the device's phone app with that number
+	- Use down chevron to minimize the dialler pad
+- Contacts
+	- Fill in the desired contacts details
+	- Press the _+_ icon to add the contact

 ### Requirements
 > 1. This projects requires a browser to run